dsdobbs/fullstack-project/README.md

 # fullstack-project
-Practicing Git through a fullstack project.
+This is a practice project for fullstack web development.